 Because of continuous changing socio-economic, technological and political conditions, the human resource managers of the future shall have to face more problems in the management of human resources.
 The human resource managers of today may find themselves obsolete in the future due to changes in environment if they do not update themselves.

-This lesson will enable the students to understand how HRM has evolved over a period of time throughout the world as well as in India.
-Further it will also highlight challenges faced by HRM.
+This lesson will enable the students to understand:

+- (i) how HRM has evolved over a period of time throughout the world as well as in India. - (ii) challenges faced by HRM.

 2.3 GENERAL EVOLUTION OF HRM